amroabua/CSC325/Docs/Report.md

 ## CI/CD Pipeline Environment: Setup Description

 The CI/CD pipeline is set up using a combination of local and cloud-based environments.
 We utilize cloud services such as GitHub Actions or GitLab CI/CD to automate the build, test, and deployment processes.
 Additionally, local development environments are used for testing changes before merging them into the main codebase.

+Each of these tools are used for devloping Flutter web applications

+Docker is a platform for developing and running applications in containers.
+It provides a platform to allow the deployment of applications inside containers.

+GitHub is a platform that provides hosting for software development and version control using Git.
+Git is a version control system that allows multiple developers to work on a project.

+Flutter is a platform that allows you to build applications for various platforms, including mobile, web, and desktop, using a single codebase.
+For this project we are using a web application.

+We have set up a Github repository containing our flutter project then we designed our dev container by setting up an ubuntu container in our codespace.

+In this codespace we set up our flutter application in our container.

+To run commands after the container is created.
+I edited the "postCreateCommand": "sudo chown -R vscode /flutter/.pub-cache/" to allow us to use our flutter commands and run our application.

 ## CI/CD Tools: GitHub Actions